 You will need to go for a machine with less power if you have a tight budget that cannot support a tool that uses more electricity.
 More power means more speed.

 A more powerful tool will be ideal for heavy-duty activities or quicker tasks.
 I will help you choose the one that suits your budget and usability below.

 What makes the Orbital sander great is that it is versatile.
 It is an electrical machine for polishing surfaces.
 You can use it for most activities, and you can use them to remove wood, and it might not be that perfect.

 What it is good at is polishing woodwork pieces.
 There is a difference between a random orbital sander and a regular orbital sander.

 Regular sanders work in an orbiting pattern, and Random sanders work unpredictably.
 There are no scratch marks left when working with a random orbital sander.

-Taking a closer look at what some sander tools do, you might notice that they do not give a perfect finish, and it is clear in activities that involve paint removal.
-As much as Orbital sander comes with discs, not all of them have the same motion capability.
+Taking a closer look at what some sander tools do, you might notice that they do not give a perfect finish, which is clear in activities involving paint removal.
+As much as orbital sander comes with discs, not all of them have the same motion capability.